The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-The asymptotic behavior of $\HS(\tau)$ in the $1$-stable case is expressed in terms of the sequence $(b_n)_{n\in \mathbb N}$ and the following function $\Upsilon$ that is derived from $\psi $ in (\ref{psi_def}) as follows.
+The asymptotic behavior of $\HS(\tau)$ in the $1$-stable cases is expressed in terms of the sequence $(b_n)_{n\in \mathbb N}$ and the following function $\Upsilon$ that is derived from $\psi $ in (\ref{psi_def}) as follows:

-We refer to Section \ref{tailHSsec} for more details on the definition of $\Upsilon$.
-Proposition \ref{HS_tails} asserts that if $\mu$ is in the domain of attraction of a $1$-stable law, then the tail of $\HS(\tau)$ satisfies
+We refer to Proposition~\ref{psi'(s)_psi(s)/s} for some basic properties of $\Lambda$ and $\Upsilon$.
+If $\mu$ is in the domain of attraction of a $1$-stable law, we can provide an estimate for the tail of $\HS(\tau)$ in terms of $\Upsilon$. \begin{proposition} Assume that $\mu$ is critical and non-trivial and that it belongs to the domain of attraction of a $1$-stable law.
+Then,